 - Advanced notice of changes made to the lease agreement.

-Tenants have a responsibility to:
+New York tenants have a responsibility to:

 - Pay rent when it’s due.